Guide to Re-Opening Your School Safely and Successfully

 Class changes must be managed thoughtfully to reduce infection risk and to leverage the opportunity they present to ensure optimal disinfection of the school.
 Classes should be separated by enough of a gap in time to allow for one class to leave and for employees to perform disinfection protocol before the next class begins to arrive.

 Helpful Tips to Communicate to Parents & Students:

-□ Encourage students to stay in their car if they have arrived early until the previous class has exited.
+- Encourage students to stay in their car if they arrive early until the previous class has exited

-□ Ensure 3’ to 6’ space between each person while entering the school or waiting to check in.
+- Ensure 3-6 feet of space between each person while entering the school or waiting to check in

 Part of your pre-opening plan is to be sure that all staff, students, and parents are trained on the new procedures that apply to them.
 Safety protocols are only as good as the information provided on them.